 The objective of the UTSA Alternative Break Program is to empower and challenge students to understand their relationship within the global community through education, reflection, and direct service while on weeklong service trips over a break.

-United to Serve is a system-wide volunteer initiative involving the UT System students, faculty, staff, alumni, and student organizations in an effort to engage and mobilize volunteers in their community.
+UTSA Day of Service is a system-wide volunteer initiative involving the UT System students, faculty, staff, alumni, and student organizations in an effort to engage and mobilize volunteers in their community.
 It has also become of one UTSA's longest standing volunteer tradition.
 Projects will include community gardens, painting youth centers, landscaping, arts and crafts projects, and many more!